Keyshia Cole: 1999–2006: Career beginnings and The Way It Is

-2004–2006: The Way It Is

-Cole's first official release was the single "Never", featuring Eve, which appeared on the soundtrack of the Kevin Rodney Sullivan-directed comedy film Barbershop 2: Back in Business (2004); it combined hip hop beats with her vocals and was released to urban radio formats in March 2004.
-In anticipation of her debut album, Cole and DJ Green Lantern issued the mixtape, Team Invasion Presents Keyshia Cole in February 2005, featuring remixes of popular hip hop instrumentals alongside original song snippets.
+Cole's first official release was the single "Never", featuring Eve, which appeared on the soundtrack of the Kevin Rodney Sullivan-directed comedy film Barbershop 2: Back in Business (2004); it combined hip-hop and funk beats with her vocals and was released to urban radio formats in March 2004.
+In anticipation of her debut album, Cole and DJ Green Lantern issued the mixtape, Team Invasion Presents Keyshia Cole in February 2005, featuring remixes of popular hip-hop instrumentals alongside original song snippets.

-Cole released her debut album, The Way It Is, on June 21, 2005, through A&M Records; it debuted at number six on the Billboard 200 and sold 89,000 copies in its first week.
+Cole released her debut album, The Way It Is, on June 21, 2005, through A&M Records; it debuted at number six on the US Billboard 200 and sold 89,000 copies in its first week.
 The album features guest appearances from Jadakiss, Chink Santana, Metro City and Eve; and was produced by Cole, Ron Fair, Sean Garrett, Kerry Brothers Jr., John Legend, Chink Santana and Kanye West, among others.
 It spawned the singles "I Changed My Mind", "(I Just Want It) To Be Over", "I Should Have Cheated" and "Love".
-All appeared within the top-40 of the Billboards Hot R&B/Hip-Hop Songs, with "I Should Have Cheated", and "Love" reaching the top-ten.
+All appeared within the top-40 of the Billboards Hot R&B/Hip-Hop Songs chart, with "I Should Have Cheated", and "Love" reaching the top-ten.
 Upon its release, The Way It Is received generally positive reviews from music critics, who praised Cole's vocals and musical themes.
 It received a platinum certification by the Recording Industry Association of America (RIAA) and earned her several accolades, including an NAACP Image Award nomination and two Soul Train Music Award nominations at both ceremonies in 2006, respectively.
 To further promote the album, Cole served as a supporting act on Kanye West's Touch the Sky Tour, which took place from October to December 2005.

 In June 2006, Cole was featured on "(When You Gonna) Give It Up to Me" by Sean Paul from the soundtrack of the romantic dance film Step Up (2006).
-It reached number three on the Billboard Hot 100 and became a top-20 hit in several other countries, including Canada, Switzerland and Finland.
+It reached number three on the US Billboard Hot 100 and became a top-20 hit in several other countries, including Canada, Switzerland and Finland.
 On July 9, 2006, it was reported that Cole had signed with BET for a reality series, Keyshia Cole: The Way It Is.
 Chronicling her personal life, family dynamics and professional career, the series premiered three days following its announcement.
 The first season of the series, which consisted of six episodes, concluded on August 16, 2006.